RobertAKARobin/util/web/README.md

+# Web

+## Goals

-# TODO
+## TODO

--	Components emit events
+-	Components emit events -- toFunction should return the instance?

 -	Persist state for elements with UIDs?